gappc/syncnotes-frontend/README.md

 This project uses a simple WebSocket server to handle the communication between clients.

+To start the server, you need to have the `y-websocket` and `@y/websocket-server` packages installed (see [package.json](./package.json).
+The `@y/websocket-server` package can be installed as dev dependency.

-To start the server, run the following command (you need to have nodejs installed):
+Then, run the following command (you need to have nodejs installed):

 ```bash
 YPERSISTENCE=./dbDir HOST=0.0.0.0 PORT=1234 npx y-websocket